-Drying: I do a blowout after I wash (usually with some help from my girl Daniele, since it’s so dang long, and because she’s so awesome).
-She uses a special blow dryer, made by Dyson.
-It’s so cool – very pretty and light weight, and sounds different than a typical blowdryer – but pricey and more for professional use.
+Drying: I blow it out after a wash (again, I just wash my hair once a week) with a really amazing blowdryer made by Dyson.
+It’s so cool – very pretty and light weight, and sounds different than a typical blowdryer – but pricey and often more of a professional use dryer.

 Before the blowout I do add a couple things to my hair, including Oribe Gold Lust blowout cream, a little Kevin Murphy Mousse and their incredible-smelling Root Lift.
 Again, I do this once a week, so this stuff lasts me for months.

 Styling During the Blowout: For my blowouts, I usually just blow it out in sections with a round brush, curl the ends, and then pin and set it while I finish the entire head of hair.
 This gives me a lot of volume when I take it down.
 Because it’s SO long (it grows insanely fast), Daniele keeps it trimmed and shaped for me regularly.

 #5: Skin Care